naimul3070/kubernetes/README.md

     kubectl get node

 # for multiple worker node
-## after imstallation worker node need to create new token in master node and copy the token then run it in worker node.
+## after installation worker node need to create new token in master node and copy the token then run it in worker node.

 #### run the comedy for see token list in master node
     kubeadm token list